Menu

 Cons

-May not work well on thicker hair.
+It may not work as well on thicker hair.

 CHI Original Ceramic Hair Straightening Flat Iron